SpongePowered/Configurate/README.md

 ## Usage

 * To use configurate, your project must be configured to use Java 8 or higher.
-* Release and snapshot artifacts are hosted on SpongePowered's Maven Repository, available at https://repo.spongepowered.org/maven/.
+* Release artifacts are hosted on Maven Central, and snapshots are on Sonatype OSS

 The latest release is: `3.7`